butlerx/wetty/README.md

 and possibly Let’s Encrypt support.
 Popular containers to achieve this are [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) and [traefik](https://traefik.io/traefik/).
-For traefik there is an example docker-compose file in the containers directory.
+For traefik there is an example docker compose file in the containers directory.

 ## FAQ